 Setting Up the Mod Compendium

 To begin, open the Mod Compendium application and ensure that the current title is set to “Persona 5” (changeable at the top left corner).
 Next to this will be a button titled “Settings”.
-Left click this box, then left click on the 3 ellipses that are to the right of the input box for “Output Directory”.
+Click this box, then click on the “…” right of the input box for “Output Directory”.